YouTube under threat in Russia over Prophet film

 Last year Russia's domestic security service called for access to encrypted communication providers such as Gmail, Hotmail and Skype, saying the uncontrolled use of such services could threaten national security.

-Anti-Kremlin opposition groups, which staged the biggest protests during President Vladimir Putin's 12-year rule over the past several months, has extensively used Internet services to organise mass rallies and spread their message.
+Anti-Kremlin opposition groups, which staged the biggest protests during President Vladimir Putin's 12-year rule over the past several months, has extensively used Internet services to organize mass rallies and spread their message.

 The Kremlin responded by rushing through parliament a string of restrictive laws which opposition described as a crackdown on dissent.